synopsys-sig/synopsys-action/README.md

 # Synopsys Action

 ![GitHub tag (latest SemVer)](https://img.shields.io/github/v/tag/synopsys-sig/synopsys-action?color=blue&label=Latest%20Version&sort=semver)
+The latest version of the Synopsys Bridge is: [Version 0.7.2](https://sig-repo.synopsys.com/artifactory/bds-integrations-release/com/synopsys/integration/synopsys-action/0.1.72/)

 The Synopsys GitHub Action allows you to configure your pipeline to run Synopsys security testing and take action on the security results.
 The GitHub Action leverages the Synopsys Bridge, a foundataional piece of technology that has built-in knowlege of how to run all major Synopsys security testing solutions, plus common workflows for platforms like GitHub.